Floorp-Projects/Floorp/services/docs/metrics.rst

 The Metrics framework by itself doesn't do much: it simply provides a generic mechanism for collecting and persisting data.
 It is up to users of this framework to drive collection and do something with the obtained data.
-A consumer of this framework is :ref:`firefox_health_report`.
+A consumer of this framework is :ref:`healthreport`.

 Relationship to Telemetry
 -------------------------